nickmeng86/RLA-YOLO-modules/README.md

 * **augmented/**: images after data augmentation and corresponding updated labels
 * **classified/**: images organized by class, with corresponding labels

+⚠️ Datasets will be available soon!
+They are large and are currently being uploaded.
 The datasets can be downloaded from this link: **XXX**